lucasbuyatti/Juego-y-SmartContract/README.md

 ### Smart Contract Integration
 - The smart contract is not yet integrated into the web frontend and backend

-- The smart contract is not yet implemented in the web frontend and backend

 - The basic game flow I had in mind:

 	- Player 1 joins the queue.
 The “admin” automatically creates the on-chain object.
 Player 1 is then locked into the game.